 - UK to leave EU, Single Market and Customs Union in March 2019 - EU and UK agree on a transition period to end 2020 that will avoid disruption while EU/UK free trade deal is being negotiated.
-No change in current trading arrangements during this period. - A withdrawal agreement to be finalised by October to allow for orderly UK departure from EU - UK will have to fall back on WTO rules post Brexit in absence of withdrawal agreement.
+No change in current trading arrangements during this period. - A withdrawal agreement to be finalised by October to allow for orderly UK departure from EU - UK would have to fall back on WTO rules post Brexit in the absence of a withdrawal agreement.
 Requires common set of tariff rates to be applied to all countries where no free trade deals exits - Unclear what the arrangements on customs will be after transition period ends.
-UK suggests 'a new customs partnership' or else 'highly streamlined customs arrangements' as part of FTA - Brexit impacts the border with Northern Ireland.
-All sides want to avoid hard border this has been agreed in Brexit negotiations but will prove difficult to avoid if UK has its own tariffs - Period of uncertainty could last until end 2020 when transition period ends and it is hoped to have concluded an EU/UK free trade deal, if no agreement on Customs before UK's departure
+UK suggests 'a new customs partnership' or else 'highly streamlined customs arrangements' (max-fac) - Brexit impacts the border with Northern Ireland.
+All sides want to avoid hard border this has been agreed in Brexit negotiations but will prove difficult to avoid if UK has its own tariffs - Period of uncertainty could last until at least end 2020 when transition period ends and it is hoped to have concluded an EU/UK free trade deal some talk transition period may be longer

-- A lot of hurdles still left to be overcome in Brexit process, despite good progress to date - Could prove difficult to get a withdrawal agreement through UK parliament, unless some key issues like Customs are left to be resolved in trade talks post Brexit - Talks on a trade deal to prove difficult as UK wants separate customs arrangements, negotiate trade deals, its own rules and regulations but have access to Single Market - Different to usual trade talks as no trade barriers at present.
-EU points out that any free trade deal for UK will be inferior to the Single Market, especially for services - EU insistent on a level playing field in any trade deal to prevent "Regulatory Dumping" e.g. similar workers rights, subsidy rules, production standards, environmental controls - Disputes resolution mechanism will need to be agreed, but it will be inferior to the ECJ - UK faces trade-off between regaining sovereignty and retaining access to Single Market - The more UK moves away from EU rules, the less access it will have to Single Market
+- Good progress to date in Brexit negotiations but some thorny issues still to be resolved - Could prove difficult to get a withdrawal agreement through UK parliament, given it's a minority government with deep divisions still on Brexit.
+Will be hard to satisfy all sides - Talks on a trade deal to prove difficult as UK wants own customs arrangements, negotiate trade deals, have its own rules and regulations, but have access to Single Market - Different to usual trade talks as no trade barriers at present.
+EU points out that any free trade deal for UK will be inferior to the Single Market, especially for services - EU insistent on a level playing field in any trade deal to prevent "Regulatory Dumping" e.g. similar workers rights, subsidy rules, production standards, environmental controls - UK faces trade-off between regaining sovereignty and retaining access to Single Market - The more UK moves away from EU rules, the less access it will have to Single Market - Hard Brexit cannot be ruled out, especially given uncertain political backdrop in the UK